Trick or Treat?

 Will you join me?

-My first exposure to the movie TRON was in the 1980s.
-My brother rented a portable LaserDisc player and brought home a copy of the iconic 12-inch optical disk of TRON.
+My first exposure to TRON was in the 1980s.
+My brother rented a portable LaserDisc player and brought home a copy of the iconic 12-inch optical disc of TRON.
 We could barely contain our excitement as we hooked it up to the TV and pressed play.
 Instantly, we were transported into the Grid.
-I was hooked!
+I was hooked.

 “Bio-digital jazz, man!”